Resonite-Community-Projects/community_events.resonite/docs/docs/Usage/Configurations/discord-private.md

-### **3. Contact us to enable your community**
+### **3. Submit your community for review**

 At this time, we do not receive automatic notifications when a community attempts to join the system or requests automatic configuration.
+To ensure a smooth process and allow us to track all requests efficiently, please submit your community for review using one of the following methods:

+*   **Direct Email**: If the above options are not suitable, you may send a message to [brodokk](mailto:brodokk@resonite-communities.com).

-To proceed, please send a message to [brodokk](mailto:brodokk@resonite-communities.com) — to submit your community for review.
-We will then verify that your community complies with the [Resonite Guidelines](https://resonite.com/policies/Guidelines.html) as well as the reason **why** you want a private community.
-If everything is in order, we will update our configuration accordingly, and your event will appear in our system.
+We will then verify that your community complies with the [Resonite Guidelines](https://resonite.com/policies/Guidelines.html) and review your reason for requesting a private community.
+If everything is in order, we will update our configuration accordingly, and your events will appear in our system.
+We typically review new community submissions once a week, so you can expect to hear back from us within 7-10 business days.

 ### **4. Let your community know**

-In the case of private events you will need to use a different client.
-Please contact [brodokk](mailto:brodokk@resonite-communities.com) directly if during the previous step you didn't have this information or you have questions.
+In the case of private events, you will need to use a client that supports private event viewing.
+Currently, private events can only be viewed using the [Private Web Client](link to Private Web Client here).
+You will need to log in with your Discord account to see the events you have access to.

+If you have questions about accessing private events or need further assistance, please contact [brodokk](mailto:brodokk@resonite-communities.com).

++++
+This guide for private communities is very thorough and provides clear instructions.
+The warnings and notes are well-placed and effective.
+Here are a few suggestions to make it even better:

+1.  **Clarify the "Why"**: The document states that private communities are only for "very good reason."
+It would be helpful to provide a few examples of what constitutes a good reason.
+This would help manage expectations and reduce the number of unqualified requests.
+    *   "Examples of valid reasons for a private community include: corporate events, private workshops, or communities that need to enforce a strict age verification process."

+2.  **Streamline the Contact Process**: The process currently relies on emailing a single person.
+To make this more scalable and transparent, you could consider using a different method.
+    *   **GitHub Issue Template**: Create a GitHub issue template for private community requests.
+This would allow you to track all requests in one place and would provide a clear set of questions for the applicant to answer.
+    *   **Google Form**: A Google Form could also be used to collect applications in a structured way.

+3.  **Visual Aids**: A few screenshots showing how to get the voice channel ID and role ID from Discord would be very helpful.
+Many users may not be familiar with how to do this.
+    *   "To get a role ID, right-click the role in your server settings and select 'Copy Role ID'.
+You may need to enable Developer Mode in your Discord settings first."

+4.  **Client Information**: The last step mentions that a different client is needed for private events.
+It would be helpful to provide more information about this client directly in the documentation, rather than requiring users to ask for it.
+    *   "Private events can only be viewed using the [Private Web Client](link to client).
+You will need to log in with your Discord account to see the events you have access to."

+By implementing these suggestions, you can create a more robust and user-friendly process for managing private communities.
++++